21 Apr - 25 Apr 2009 Pulau Kapas

 Click below for an interactive road map of the Mutiara Villa Condos in Kuala Lumpur and for directions:

-Konni: Female-bonding with her Persian friend Shahla (and her Iranian daughter Shirin who came to study business administration at university in Kuala Lumpur) over an infinite number of cups of coffee with doughnuts in their preferred shopping malls.
+Konni: Female-bonding with her Persian friend Shahla (and her Iranian daughter Shirin who came to study business administration in Kuala Lumpur) over an infinite number of cups of coffee with doughnuts in their preferred shopping malls.

-Becoming regulars at our favourite sushi bar Sakae Sushi at Pavilion Kuala Lumpur and enjoying every time the enthusiastic welcome in Japanese (“Irashaimasu!”) by their friendly young staff, the superb quality and freshness of their fish and seafood and the great value for money - our benchmarks: (i) one bowl of excellent miso soup for MYR 1.90 or US$ 0.50, (ii) one six-piece set of salmon makimono for MYR 1.90 or US$ 0.50, (iii) one California temaki (hand roll) for MYR 3.90 or US$ 1.05, (iv) one two-piece set of tuna maguro premium sushi for MYR 3.90 or US$ 1.05 and (v) one five-piece set of red snapper sashimi for MYR 9.90 or US$ 2.75.
+Becoming regulars at our favourite sushi bar Sakae Sushi at Pavilion Kuala Lumpur and enjoying every time the enthusiastic welcome in Japanese (“Irashaimasu!”) by their friendly young staff, the superb quality and freshness of their fish and seafood and the great value for money: (i) one bowl of excellent miso soup for MYR 1.90 or US$ 0.50, (ii) one six-piece set of salmon makimono for MYR 1.90 or US$ 0.50, (iii) one California temaki (hand roll) for MYR 3.90 or US$ 1.05, (iv) one two-piece set of tuna maguro premium sushi for MYR 3.90 or US$ 1.05 and (v) one five-piece set of red snapper sashimi for MYR 9.90 or US$ 2.75.

 Click below for a summary of this year's travels